 HIS 101-102 HISTORY OF WESTERN CIVILIZATION I-II (3 CR.)
 (3 CR.)
 Examines the development of western civilization from ancient times to the present.
-The first semester ends with the seventeenth century;

-the second semester continues through modern times Lecture 3 hours per week.
+The first semester ends with the seventeenth century; the second semester continues through modern times.
+Lecture 3 hours per week.

 HIS 121-122 UNITED STATES HISTORY I-II (3 CR.)
 (3 CR.)
 Surveys United States history from its beginning to the present.
+HIS 121 covers America from the 1500s to 1865 and HIS 122 continues the course to the 1990s.
 Lecture 3 hours per week.
 HIS 126 WOMEN IN WORLD HISTORY (3 CR.)
 Studies the role of women and attitudes toward women from ancient times to the present.
 Lecture 3 hours per week.